Genital leiomyoma

-Genital leiomyomas (also known as "Dartoic leiomyomas") are leiomyomas that originate in the dartos muscles, or smooth muscles, of the genitalia, areola, and nipple.
+Genital leiomyomas (also known as dartoic leiomyomas) are leiomyomas that originate in the dartos muscles, or smooth muscles, of the genitalia, areola, and nipple.
 They are a subtype of cutaneous leiomyomas that affect smooth muscle found in the scrotum, labia, or nipple.
 They are benign tumors, but may cause pain and discomfort to patients.
-Signs and symptoms of Genital leiomyoma can be symptomatic or asymptomatic and is dependent on the type of leiomyoma.
+Genital leiomyoma can be symptomatic or asymptomatic and is dependent on the type of leiomyoma.
 In most cases, pain in the affected area or region is most common.
 For vaginal leiomyoma, vaginal bleeding and pain may occur.
 Uterine leiomyoma may exhibit pain in the area as well as painful bowel movement and/or sexual intercourse.
 Nipple pain, enlargement, and tenderness can be a symptom of nipple-areolar leiomyomas.
 Genital leiomyomas can be caused by multiple factors, one can be genetic mutations that affect hormones such as estrogen and progesterone.
 Moreover, risk factors to the development of genital leiomyomas include age, race, and gender.
 Ultrasound and imaging procedures are used to diagnose genital leiomyomas, while surgically removing the tumor is the most common treatment of these diseases.
 Case studies for nipple areolar, scrotal, and uterine leiomyoma were used, since there were not enough secondary resources to provide more evidence.

 Types of genital leiomyomas

 Uterine

-Uterine Leiomyomas are benign tumors that affect 70% of European people with uteri and more than 80% African descent people with uteri by the time they turn 50 years of age.
-Although, only 30% of people with uteri experience symptoms.
+Uterine leiomyomas are benign tumors that affect 70% of European people with uteri and more than 80% African descent people with uteri by the time they turn 50 years of age.
+However, only 30% of people with uteri experience symptoms.
 Of those with uterine leiomyomas, 29% result in hospitalizations.
 One-third of patients with these fibroids experience life-threatening anemia, a condition where the body does not have enough oxygen due to lack of red blood cells to carry oxygen throughout the body.
-These tumors are mainly treated by performing hysterectomies, a procedure in which the uterus is removed, and account for approximately 40-60% of all performed hysterectomies.
+These tumors are mainly treated by performing hysterectomies, a procedure in which the uterus is removed, and account for approximately 40–60% of all performed hysterectomies.
 Symptoms are dependent on the location of the tumor, which may occur in the submucosal (under the mucous membranes and lines the inner part of some organs), intramural (within the walls of the organs), or subserosal areas (under the serosa and lines the outer part of some organs).

 Nipple-areolar

-Nipple-Areolar leiomyoma is a rare type of genital leiomyoma.
+Nipple-areolar leiomyoma is a rare type of genital leiomyoma.
 It presents as either unilateral or bilateral growth of benign tumor of the smooth muscle that can be painful, tender, and inflamed.
 They are typically less than 2 cm in length.
-Since this is an extremely rare tumor, with only 50 cases reported in literature, it often only reported to physicians due to chronic nipple pain.
+Since this is an extremely rare tumor, with only 50 cases reported in literature, it is often only reported to physicians due to chronic nipple pain.